3.3 Assessment

 5 Assessing basic material and free assignments

-VOH recommends offering students a balanced mix of basic material and assignments of their choice while working independently.
+FFT recommends offering students a balanced mix of basic material and assignments of their choice while working independently.
 In both cases, you give students some freedom to organize their work.

 If you want students to gain knowledge and skills in basic material and you want to be able to assess their work, make sure the assessment meets the characteristics of SMART: Specific, Measurable, Accurate, Realistic, Time-bound.
 Discuss this with your students as well so they understand why you choose this method of assessment.
 When SMART specifications are addressed below, they are listed in parentheses.

-At the beginning of a period (of eight weeks), you specify the basic material students should master by the end of the report period (SMART/time-bound).
+At the beginning of a report period, you specify the basic material students should master by the end of the report period (SMART/time-bound).
 Each student in that period decides when he or she will work with the basic material.
 While working with the basic material, you provide apps that your students use to self-assess whether they have mastered the level of basic material you have specified.
 If a student achieves a new level on the app, he shows this to you on his own initiative during independent work.
 At the end of a period you give all students together a test on the basic material (SMART/measurable).

-5.1 assessing basics with app
+5.1 Assessing basics with app

 With an app, the level of difficulty is adjustable: For example, you can set how long a student is allowed to think about a question.
 With the app, you can set the bar high.